StefanoFiumara/Fano-Framework/README.md

 # Fano-Framework
-a set of reusable modules to aid in the creation of small applications, includes logging, event management, and a few mvvm helpers for WPF apps.
+A set of reusable modules to aid in the creation of small applications, includes logging, event management, and a few mvvm helpers for WPF apps.